avaxcadabra/nft-mint/README.md

 ## Introduction

-This tutorial will explain how to create and deploy a subnet, compile and deploy on this newly created subnet a smart contract to mint some NFTs paid with the blockchain token gouvernance created with the subnet
+This tutorial will explain how to :
+1) create and deploy a subnet,
+2) compile and deploy on this newly created subnet a smart contract,
+3) mint some NFTs paid with the blockchain token gouvernance created with the subnet.

 ## Prerequisites